Valerie Thomas

 Valerie L. Thomas (born February 8, 1943) is an American data scientist and inventor.
 She invented the illusion transmitter, for which she received a patent in 1980.
 She was responsible for developing the digital media formats that image processing systems used in the early years of NASA's Landsat program.
+Being born in Baltimore, Maryland during racial segregation, Thomas had to overcome many barriers to graduate from Morgan State University.
+She graduated with honors in 1964 with a degree in physics.
+She went on the work at NASA for 31 years which included leadership on multiple projects like the Large Area Crop Inventory Experiment (LACIE) and Space Physics Analysis Network (SPAN).
+After retiring in 1995, Thomas continued to mentor underrepresented youth in STEM fields.
+She was inducted into the National Inventors Hall of Fame in 2018 which recognized her contributions to satellite communication and remote sensing technology.

 Early life and education

 Thomas was born in Baltimore, Maryland.
 She graduated from high school in 1961, during the era of integration.
 She attended Morgan State University, where she was one of two women majoring in physics.
 Thomas excelled in her mathematics and science courses at Morgan State University, graduating with a degree in physics with highest honors in 1964.